Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Networks that are strong could lead to more opportunities to work and progress in your career.
+- Networks that are strong can lead to new opportunities for employment and advances.

-- Reduce stress by practicing Time Management Techniques and gaining the ability to delegate difficult tasks.
+- Reduce stress by implementing Time Management Techniques and learning to delegate difficult tasks.

 Not Establishing Goals

-- Participate in professional meetings
+- Attend professional meetings

 - Volunteer for the task of organizing